Pets going to France on a temporary basis from the UK

 If you’re taking your pet on holiday and will be returning to the UK (temporary basis classification) you’ll need to take the following actions to confirm with UK regulations.

-it is important that the requirements are carried out in the order specified as if you get the animal vaccinated before you have the ID resolved you will have to re-vaccinate.
-These requirements are also necessary for guide and hearing dogs:
+It is important that the requirements are carried out in the order specified as if you get the animal vaccinated before you have the ID resolved you will have to re-vaccinate.
+These requirements are also necessary for guide and hearing dogs.

 1. Identification of your animal: microchip under the skin only, as British authorities do not accept identification by tattoo.